-Not many people know there’s a quite useful feature in Microsoft Word.
-It’s called a heading which basically makes the text stand out, especially for a title or specific section of your document.
+Not many people know there’s a quite useful feature in Microsoft Word that would help you organize long documents.
+It’s called heading — which basically makes the text stand out, especially for a title or specific section of your document.

-It comes with a variety of styles which you can choose as you want.
+It comes in a variety of styles which you can choose as you want.
 Not only that, the heading is also important to help people scan your document and reorder pages faster.

 In some cases, headings could make your work easier.
-In fact, many big companies are known using a heading on their important documents because it’s more convenient to read and manage.
+In fact, many companies are using headings on their documents because it’s more convenient to read and manage.

 How to add heading in Microsoft Word

 In this guide, I will assume you already have the text (line) that will be converted into a heading.
 Although the tutorial is based on Microsoft Word 365, the heading feature is available on all other versions.

 1. Select the text you want to add as a heading.

 2. Go to the Home menu.

 3. Choose either Heading 1, Heading 2, or Heading 3.